 The psychedelic trip can last between four to eight hours, depending on the dose and the individual’s sensitivity.
 The profound nature of the experience is amplified by the carefully crafted environment at Synthesis, guiding participants through a journey that will stay with them for long after the retreat is over.

-Magic truffles are still a relative newcomer to the psychedelic world.
+Truffles containing psilocybin are still a relative newcomer to the psychedelic world.
 But they’re quickly emerging as a safe and legal way to experience the benefits of psychedelics.
 If you’re interested in experiencing psychedelics in Amsterdam, Synthesis could be the best option for you.

-Apply now to join a retreat and go on your own magic truffle journey!
+Apply now to join a retreat and go on your own psychedelic journey!